 Lauren: Let’s say we catch the perpetrator.
 What happens to these people?
 Arrest?
 Conviction?
 Imprisonment?
 Or do are they just fired and kicked down the road to the next unsuspecting employer?

 Pete: In my experience, it rarely goes as far as a criminal case and jail time.
-If anything, it turns into a civil case which doesn’t carry the same weight.
+If anything, it turns into a civil case that doesn’t carry the same weight.
 It’s not criminal so you’re not going to jail.
 You’ll have restitution and things of that nature which, again, if the money’s there, great.
 If not, that restitution turns into withholding from their paycheck where they pay for it for the next 40 years.
 You get resolution from a very, very painful small stream of payments.
 It’s up to a judge and jury to determine if somebody’s committed fraud.
-The reality is that for a $100,000 fraud case, the chances of getting the attention of a prosecutor who has larger cases involving violent crimes is just too small to make its way up the priority ladder.
+The reality is that for a $100,000 fraud case, the chances of getting the attention of a prosecutor who has larger cases involving violent crimes is just too small to make its way up the priority ladder

 So even if you were doing background checks on people, it’s more likely nothing would show up because they have no prior convictions.